 6. Customize tasks and activities

-So, the grammar topic of your next lesson is the past simple tense – why not practice it by having your student talk about his last vacation or the fondest memories of his childhood?
+When the grammar topic of your next lesson is the past simple tense, you can practice it by having your student talk about a recent vacation or the fondest memories of childhood.
+Personal topics turn abstract rules into meaningful communication.

-While it’s great to have plenty of books, worksheets, and pre-made activities that you can use for your English classes, don’t be afraid to edit them for the benefit of your student.
-Also, remember to check whether your learner has enough knowledge and abilities to complete a task or exercise.
-For instance, if you’re going to practice with a dialogue, ensure that your student is already familiar with the vocabulary words they’ll encounter in the script.
+Books, worksheets, and pre-made activities provide valuable support, but you should not hesitate to edit them to benefit your student.
+You should also check whether your learner has enough knowledge and ability to complete a task successfully.
+For instance, if you plan to practice with a dialogue, ensure that your student already knows the vocabulary they will encounter in the script.

 7. Use digital tools

-Finally, when it comes to how to personalize your English lessons, enhance your activities and your student’s learning experience with the help of digital tools.
-There’s a wide range of online apps and software that you can use in class to help your students with their specific needs.
-Here are some examples:
+Finally, when you consider how to personalize your English lessons, you can enhance activities and the overall learning experience with digital tools.
+A wide range of online apps and software can support students with specific needs.
+The following examples show common options:

 - Vocabulary tools (online dictionaries, flashcard makers)